Post

 • Inconsistent workflows across regions

-• Limited support for mobile or tablet use
+• No native support for mobile or tablet

 Key Question: